U.S. stresses commitment to defend Japan in Washington talks

 Prospects for that have dimmed due to opposition from within Obama’s own Democratic Party to granting him fast-track Trade Promotion Authority given concerns that the TPP could cost American jobs.

-Reporting by David Brunnstrom; Additional reporting by Matt Spetalnick; Editing by Will Dunham and Dan Grebler
+Additional reporting by Matt Spetalnick and Jonathan Standing in Beijing; Editing by Will Dunham, Dan Grebler and Richard Borsuk